Vandalic War: Re-establishment of Roman rule in Africa and the Mauri Wars

 Furthermore, Procopius implicitly questions the extent to which the restoration of Roman governance truly brought about prosperity and peace to the people of North Africa.
-The historian's narrative leaves room for the interpretation of how well the reintegration into the Roman fold was managed and how successfully the region regained its stability and wealth.

 In his later work, the Secret History, composed several years after the events of the Vandal War, Procopius provides a critical and unvarnished assessment of Emperor Justinian's administration of the newly acquired province.
 This controversial and rather scathing account of Justinian's reign reveals not only the military triumphs but also the complexities of governing the territory, including the contentious issues, corruption, and discontent that accompanied the post-war period.
-Further to this, the ‘Secret history’ discusses the “ruined lives” of the North African population- a switch in perspective from his works in ‘vandal Wars’ which highlights the war as an epic triumph and victory for the roman emperor.
+Further to this, the Secret History discusses the "ruined lives" of the North African population- a switch in perspective from his works in Vandal Wars which highlights the war as an epic triumph and victory for the Roman emperor.